 What is oak wilt?
 Oak wilt is a lethal fungal disease that affects virtually all species of oaks.
 Oaks in the red oak group (oaks with pointed leaf lobes) such as red, scarlet, black and Northern pin oak are most susceptible.
 Oaks in the white oak group (those with rounded leaf lobes) such as white, bur, post, and swamp white oak are less susceptible.

 Where does oak wilt come from?
-Oak wilt is caused by the fungus Ceratocystis fagacearum which survives in infected living oaks and in oaks recently killed by oak wilt.
-Picnic beetles are attracted to mats of the oak wilt fungus in infected trees, pick up spores of the fungus on their bodies, then carry spores to healthy trees.
-Beetles are attracted to trees that have been recently wounded by wind or storm damage, or by pruning.
+Oak wilt is caused by the fungus Bretziella fagacearum which survives in infected living oaks and in oaks recently killed by the disease.
+Sap beetles are attracted to mats of the oak wilt fungus in infected trees, pick up spores of the fungus on their bodies, then carry spores to healthy trees.
+These beetles are attracted to trees that have been recently wounded by wind or storm damage, or by pruning.
 Natural grafts between roots of oak trees growing near each other can also serve as a means by which the fungus moves from tree to tree.

 How do I save a tree with oak wilt?
 Removing infected oaks is often the best way to manage oak wilt.
 Before removing trees, be sure to disrupt root grafts between infected and other nearby oaks.
-Destroy the wood from diseased oaks by burning or burying it.
-If you decide to keep the wood, remove the bark, pile it in one place and cover it with a heavy tarp, burying the tarp edges with soil until it is to be used.
-Injections of propiconazole are often recommended as treatments for infected oaks (and also as preventative treatments for healthy oaks).
-Unfortunately there has been little research indicating how effective such treatments will be for oaks commonly grown in Wisconsin.
+This will help limit tree to tree movement of the fungus during the removal process.
+Burn or bury wood from diseased oaks, if possible.
+If you decide to keep the wood, remove the bark, pile it in one place and cover it with a heavy tarp, burying the tarp edges with soil until you use it.
+This will limit sap beetle access to the pile and reduce the risk that these insects will acquire the oak wilt fungus.
+Propiconazole injections can be used for oak wilt management, but these treatments work best when used before, rather than after, oak trees are infected.

 How do I avoid problems with oak wilt in the future?
-Prune oak trees only during the dormant season when picnic beetles are not active.
-If pruning during the growing season is required (e.g., due to storm damage) immediately cover wounds with pruning paint.
-Carefully monitor oaks for oak wilt and remove infected trees promptly.
+Prune oak trees only during the dormant season when sap beetles are not active.
+If you must prune during the growing season (e.g., due to storm damage) IMMEDIATELY cover wounds with paint.
+Sap beetles can visit wounded oaks within 10 minutes of wound formation.
+Monitor oaks for oak wilt and remove infected trees promptly.

-For more information on oak wilt: See UW-Extension Bulletin G3590 or contact your county Extension agent.
+For more information on oak wilt: See UW Bulletin G3590, Oak Wilt Management – What are the Options (available at https://learningstore.extension.wisc.edu/), or contact your county Extension agent.

 *Completed as partial fulfillment of the requirements for a BS in Plant Pathology at the University of Wisconsin Madison.